psysrc/blip/docs/design_ecosystem.md

     style t fill:#c33,color:#fff,stroke:#333
 ```

-You can use Transpile Mode with the `-t` / `--transpile` flag to convert Blip to a target language.
+You can run `blip` in Transpile Mode with the `-t` / `--transpile` flag to convert Blip to a target language.
 For example, `--transpile python` will convert a Blip program to native Python code.

 Transpile Mode will produce a function/submodule in the target language which accepts native string types and